cypress-io/cypress-documentation/content/guides/component-testing/testing-angular.md

 I want to pause here, though.

-You'll notice that we're talking about how a user would interact with the component, and not technical, Angular-specific concepts.
+You'll notice that we're talking about how a user would interact with the component and not technical, Angular-specific concepts.

 You can do a well-written, comprehensive test for our Stepper component by approaching this test as a user would.